zivalx/SemantiCore/TESTING_GUIDE.md

-# Semantic Mapper Testing Guide
+# SemantiCore Testing Guide

-This guide walks you through testing the complete Docker-based Semantic Mapper application with the new React frontend and FastAPI backend.
+This guide walks you through testing the complete Docker-based SemantiCore application with the new React frontend and FastAPI backend.

 ## Prerequisites